-It’s the end of the year, which means its strategy planning time—the season to take stock, review what worked and what didn’t, and evaluate how well you did in meeting your goals and objectives.
+It’s nearing the end of the year, which means it’s strategy planning time—the season to take stock, review what worked and what didn’t, and evaluate how well you did in meeting your goals and objectives.
 Look back.
 How did you and your team do this year?

 Download the VMSV Pyramid

 From our experience working with dozens of companies, there are a few pitfalls that companies commonly fall into when working on their plans.
 You can avoid trouble by simply applying the following five simple practices.

 Co-create the VMSV with your team.
 All too often, leaders tell their teams what they have decided for everyone’s best interests.
 The reality is, in order to get buy-in and commitment and to make everyone an advocate, you should include as much of your team as possible in the process.
 Get their input and feedback in order to gain trust and build engagement.

 Visualize the plan.
 Don’t produce a bad PowerPoint deck, filled with words and ugly charts, then file it away, never to be seen again.
 Visualize your plan to make it a unifying symbol for the company.
 It can be your banner, your creed … a flag around which everyone can rally.